stockmouton/stockmouton.github.io/articles/inflation.md

 ### Why should I care?
 Inflation impacts directly investors because it lowers the value of money which impact what we call the "purchasing power".

 The purchasing power is the power to buy things: If $100 this year allows you to buy fewer things than $100 5 years ago, then you lost some purchasing power.
-It matters directly to everyone because it is the link betwen money and reality.
+It matters directly to everyone because it is the link between money and reality.
 And since the inflation rate measure how prices change, it becomes the direct measure of how much anyone (including investors) need to grow their amount of money to keep their purchasing power:

 $$ \text{ROI} > \text{inflation rate} $$

-This is why people tends to take inflation directly into account when computing returns or other measures.
+This is why people tend to take inflation directly into account when computing returns or other measures.
 When doing so, people add the word "real" before the measure.
 For example, the "ROI" become the "real ROI" and can be calculated as:

 $$ \text{real ROI} = \text{ROI} - \text{inflation rate}$$

-<sub>*Sidenote: The actual investors objective is even higher as one must tak into account many other costs like taxes and the cost of living during the investment period*</sub>
+<sub>*Sidenote: The actual investors objective is even higher as one must take into account many other costs like taxes and the cost of living during the investment period*</sub>

-### Why price of things change?
+### Why the price of things changes?
-Before going any further, it is really important to understand that **nobody** understand what creates inflation.
-We have yet to find a strong causal relationship for it, nainly because they are so much factors that impact something's price.
+Before going any further, it is really important to understand that **nobody** understands what creates inflation.
+We have yet to find a strong causal relationship for it, mainly because they are so many factors that impact something's price.

 On one side we have what goes into the cost of things:

 - Cost of borrowing: all the price one has to pay to borrow money (interest rates).
-It is usually needed for investment to start producing anything (or scaling its production).
+It is usually needed for an investment to start producing anything (or scaling its production).
 - Cost of production: all the cost one must pay to make the thing real: labour wages, raw materials cost, etc.
 - Cost of distribution: all the cost one must pay to bring the product to the people and make the people aware of it: delivery cost, marketing, communication, etc.
 - Other costs like insurance etc.